eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/no-multi-spaces/README.md

 ### includeTabs

 Consider multiple tabs (`\t`) or spaces mixed with tabs as multiple spaces for this rule.
-This option defaults to `false`.
+This option defaults to `true`.

 Example of **incorrect** code for this rule with the `{ "includeTabs": true }` option: